xgmitt00-220814/Type1toUnicode/README.md

 In the end, we really constructed [to_unicode.json](to_unicode.json) one glyph at a time...

-BTW, FontForge can display glyphs in PDF files, like Infix PDF Editor does.
+BTW, open-source [font editor FontForge](https://fontforge.org/) can display glyphs in PDF files, like Infix PDF Editor does.
 On the "Open Font" screen, you need to switch "Filter" to "Extract from PDF".
 But stay away from it:

-1. FontForge is **extremely** picky about correct PDF syntax, it refused to open about 2/3 of all files we tried.
+1. FontForge is **extremely** picky about correct PDF syntax, it refused to open about **half** of all files we tried.

 2. There is no easy way to switch between fonts within one PDF file.
 You have to close FontForge, run it again, open the same PDF file and choose a different font.